sunncyn/InvestmentPortfolio/README.md

 2. Enter record of currency exchange
 3. Enter stock symbol, stock market, price, commission fee
 4. Add row for new stock, and other information will be fetched from other sheet, website, or API.
+5. Set the `PortfolioTrending` script to record portfolio position daily by going script editor -> project's trigger

 <!-- Troubleshooting -->